Requirement for Foreign Employees to Work

 - Combination of Schengen visa and work permit – should the employee work in the Czech Republic for 3 months maximum;

-Prior to applying for the above-mentioned cards/permits (except the Schengen visa for business purpose) a labour market test must be completed.
-In practice, this means that the employer must notify the Labour Office about the vacant position, which is then published on the Labour Office’s website for 30 days (in some specified cases 10) and potential applicants may apply for the position.
-However, there is no legal requirement to actually hire any of these applicants even if they would be suitable for the position, which renders the labour market test a formality only.
+Prior to applying for the above-mentioned cards/permits (except the Schengen visa for business purpose) a labour market test must be completed in some cases.
+In practice, this means that the employer must notify the Labour Office about the vacant position, which is then published on the Labour Office’s website for 30 days (in specified cases 10 days) and potential applicants may apply for the position.
+However, there is no legal requirement to actually hire any of these applicants even if they are suitable for the position, which renders the labour market test a formality only.

 The employer has some administrative obligations arising from the employment of foreign nationals (mainly a notification obligation towards the state authorities at the beginning, end or in case of a change of the employment).

-The employer should also be aware of whether all foreign national employees have valid immigration work permits because it is the employer who is responsible for such check.
+The employer should ensure that all foreign national employees hold valid immigration work permits, as it is their responsibility to conduct this verification.
 The way the employer can check employee’s nationality or required permits is e.g., via the PRADO online system.

 Does a Foreign Employer need to Establish or Work through a Local Entity to Hire an Employee?